bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/README.md

 This Sprint Challenge is split into three parts:

-1. Writing an algorithm to search through a binary search tree
+1. Writing an algorithm to traverse through a binary search tree
 2. Optimizing some inefficient code
 3. Analyzing time and space complexities from parts 1 and 2